About the course

 - hands-on experience, supervised by a senior member of our medical statistics team, of the analysis or meta-analysis of healthcare data, in order to address a question in evidence-based health care.

-This course guides students through core and optional modules and a dissertation to a qualification in the application of medical statistics to evidence-based health care.
 Compared to the main EBHC course, MSc in Evidence-Based Health Care, this will suit those with basic statistical understanding who now seek deeper understanding on a broader base of statistical methods.

 This course has teachers and contributors who are internationally recognised leaders in the field of evidence-based practice and teaching.
 The flexible structure of the course has been devised to fit with the structure of specialist training and to accommodate student choice.